nicolo-tellini/LRSDAY-Patch/INSTRUCTIONS.md

 ——

 ### Step 1: PRE-installation
-The following dependecies have been tested on a virgin virtal copy of Ubuntu 18.04.
-They represent the minimal, sufficient dependecies to successfully install the pipeline.
+The following dependecies have been tested on a virgin virtual copy of Ubuntu 18.04.
+They represent the minimum indispensable dependecies to successfully install the pipeline.
 In order to complete the installation of **LRSDAY** install the following packages:

  ```